History of the constitution of the United Kingdom: Norman government (1066–1154)

+During the reign of Henry I (r.
+1100–1135), the exchequer became the government's primary financial department.
+The treasury at London became the lower exchequer or "exchequer of receipt".
+It was staffed by the treasurer, two chamberlains, and other minor officials.
+Sheriffs paid county revenues to the lower exchequer.
+The upper exchequer consisted of the barons of the exchequer, who were selected from among court and household officials.
+The barons audited the sheriffs' accounts twice a year.
+When disputes arose over financial rights and obligations, the exchequer functioned as a court, the Court of the Exchequer.

 Sheriffs remained in charge of royal administration in the counties (formerly shires), presiding over a hierarchy of bailiffs.
-Early Norman kings chose sheriffs from among the local barons, but Henry I preferred to utilize clerks and knights of the royal household—who owed their success solely to royal patronage.
-The Normans brought castle building to England, and most shires had a royal castle in the charge of a royally appointed castellan.
-These were centers of royal administration and the location of royal mints.

 Hundred and county courts, presided over by the sheriff or his bailiff, continued to meet as they had before the Conquest.
 Most disputes in these courts concerned land claims, violence, or theft.
 Certain cases called pleas of the Crown could only be heard by the king or his representative.
-So that royal pleas could be heard across the kingdom, the chief justiciar sent itinerant judges out to the counties; however, these royal judges did not decide cases as that was still the responsibility of the suitors to the court, who were overwhelmingly landowners.
+So that royal pleas could be heard across the kingdom, the chief justiciar sent itinerant royal justices out to the counties.

 The laws concerned with royal forests (i.e. royal hunting preserves) were adjudicated by forest courts, and jurisdiction over cases involving marriage, wills, legitimacy, and crimes committed by clerics were transferred to church courts.
 The lord of a manor automatically enjoyed the right to hold a manorial court—a departure from Anglo-Saxon tradition, which required royal grant to have sake and soke.
-Manorial courts had jurisdiction over "debt under forty shillings, contracts and conventions made within the power of the lord, cattle wounding [and other sorts of things], damage to crops by animals, assault not leading to bloodshed, trespass or damaging of timber where the king's peace was not involved, and actions about land by writ of right up to the stage of their removal to the king's court for the grand assize."